How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • occupation,

-• with whom did the children live after the divorce,
+• with whom the children remained to live after the divorce,

 • health status,

-• participation of each spouse in the cost of acquiring common property, etc.
+• participation of each spouse in the costs of acquiring common property, etc.

-The court will also divide the debts of the spouses that appeared during the marriage, in proportion to the shares of the property inherited by each of the spouses.
+The court will also divide the debts of the spouses that arose during the marriage, in proportion to the shares of property received by each of the spouses.

-The ideal option for resolving a claim for the division of property after a divorce is a settlement agreement.
+The ideal way to resolve a claim for division of property after a divorce is through a settlement agreement.

-It can be concluded at any stage of the judicial review of the claim before the removal of the court to the deliberation room.
-A settlement agreement is concluded when the spouses, in the course of litigation, come to a unified decision regarding the division of property, to an option that suits both parties.
-In this case, it is not at all necessary to divide the jointly acquired strictly in half, it will be divided in a way that suits both spouses.
+It can be concluded at any stage of the judicial consideration of the claim before the court retires to the deliberation room.
+A settlement agreement is concluded when the spouses, during the course of litigation, come to a common decision regarding the division of property, to an option that suits both parties.
+In this case, it is not at all necessary to divide the joint property strictly in half; it will be divided in a way that suits both spouses.

-Court cases on property disputes, including cases on the division of property of spouses, are the most difficult category of cases.
-Judicial consideration on them can drag on for many months.
-And often the reason for this is insufficient knowledge of the laws, the inability to see the nuances, and simply the lack of practice.
+Court cases on property disputes, including cases on the division of property of spouses, are the most complex category of cases.
+Judicial proceedings on them can drag on for many months.
+And often the reason for this is insufficient knowledge of the laws, the inability to see the nuances, and simply a lack of practice.

-Therefore, it will be useful to seek the help of experienced lawyers when filing a claim for the division of property.
+Therefore, it would be a good idea to seek help from experienced lawyers when filing a claim for division of property.
 Or you can even issue a power of attorney for the right to represent your interests in court in a case.

-A lot needs to be foreseen: so that the divisible property is not sold, lost, destroyed by an unscrupulous spouse before the court decision is made; so that the value of the share of the property of the second spouse is not artificially underestimated or its share is overestimated due to cohabitation with common children, etc.
+There is a lot that needs to be taken into account: so that the divisible property does not end up being sold, lost, or destroyed by an unscrupulous spouse before a court decision is made; so that the value of the second spouse’s share of property is not artificially underestimated or his share is overestimated due to cohabitation with common children, etc.

-Spouses, although former, sometimes continue to have good feelings for each other, and one of them will be able to play on this, trying to get what he wants from the common property.
-Participation in the case of a representative will help to avoid such situations.
+Spouses, although former, sometimes continue to have good feelings for each other, and one of them will be able to play on this, trying to get what they want from the common property.
+The participation of a representative in the case will help avoid such situations.

-If you still have questions about how to properly file a claim for the division of property in a divorce, then ask them in the comments.
+If you still have questions about how to correctly file a claim for division of property during a divorce, then ask them in the comments

 Top